-1. Object Code 320 - Professional Educational Services

-Expenditures for contracted education services not provided by program personnel.
+- 1. Object Code 320 Professional Educational Services Expenditures for contracted education services not provided by program personnel.
 This includes all subcontracting expenses for educational services.
 This also includes instruction, tutor training, student support services, administrative support, data entry, in-house professional development specialist and student recruitment if not performed by program personnel.
 The recipient of grant funds may not act as a fiscal agent only and subcontract the entire program funded through the state and federal grants.
 The costs of occupational training in the context of a division-approved integrated education and training program paid for with grant funds must be allocated to this object code.
-Programs must contract with a qualified trainer for the occupational training portion of an integrated education and training program.

-Object Code 324 - Professional Educational Services - Employee Training and Development

-Expenditures for professional development for program personnel.
-This includes course registration fees, paid trainers, and other expenditures associated with training provided by third party vendors.

-- Object Code 330 Other Professional Services Purchased Professional Services other than educational in support of the grantee program's operations including lawyers, auditors, accountants, fiscal management services, and legal services. - 4.
-Object Code 340 Technical Services Costs associated with purchased technical services which include technology (computer services, system design and development, software development, and backup facilities).

-- Object Code 350 Security/Safety Services Costs associated with security personnel not employed by the agency or program. - 6.
-Object Code 390 Other Purchased Professional and Technical Services All infrastructure costs for the PA CareerLink[®] included in an MOU with the local workforce board.
-This includes all PA CareerLink[®] infrastructure costs paid by subcontractors to the local board under the MOU.
-(Use FC 2300 in federal 064 and 061 grants.
-Use FC 2600 in state 064 and 054 grants.)
+Programs must contract with a qualified trainer for the occupational training portion of an integrated education and training program. - 2.
+Object Code 330 Other Professional Services Purchased Professional Services other than educational in support of the grantee program's operations including lawyers, auditors, accountants, fiscal management services, and legal services.
+Expenses related to background checks must be allocated to FC 2300.
+In federal 064 and 061 grants, shared PA CareerLink® personnel costs must be entered in this object code. - 3.
+Object Code 340 Technical Services Costs associated with purchased technical services which include technology (computer services, system design and development, software development, and backup facilities). - 4.
+Object Code 350 Security/Safety Services Costs associated with security personnel not employed by the agency or program. - Object Code 360 Employee Training and Development Services Expenditures for professional development for program personnel.
+This includes course registration fees, paid trainers, and other expenditures associated with training provided by third party vendors. - 6.
+Object Code 390 Other Purchased Professional and Technical Services All PA CareerLink® infrastructure costs included in an MOU with the local workforce board.
+This includes all PA CareerLink® infrastructure costs paid by subgrantees to the local board under the MOU.
+Use FC 2300 in federal 064 and 061 grants.
+Use FC 2600 in state 064 and 054 grants.
+In state 064 and 054 grants, enter shared PA CareerLink® personnel costs in this object code as a separate entry from infrastructure costs.